How to Make Lunch ahead of time

 Think about how they are packaged and what's in them: crackers, sliced meat, sliced cheese, maybe a cookie.
 And what's unique about how they are packed?
 They are in a container with a separate little section for each item.

-There's a reason why they work (and it's not just preservatives, because there are lots of organic brands now).
+There's a reason why they work (and it's not just preservatives, because there are lots of organic brands now) - it’s basically all of the tips I’ve listed above.

 Next time you're at the store take a look at the lunchables and note what kinds of things they contain, then go home and make your own version of that - but healthier, and less expensive!